The Powerful Benefits Of Veterans Support Groups-đź’ś

 - For local support in Oakland County, MI, reach out to CNS Healthcare to get the support you need.

-- If you're a veteran and are having thoughts of suicide, you can contact the Veterans Crisis Line by dialing 1-800-273-8255 and pressing 1.
+- If you're a veteran and are having thoughts of suicide, contact the Veterans Crisis Line.
+Dial 1-800-273-8255 and press 1.
 Help is available 24/7.

 FAQs